Level statistics of real eigenvalues in non-Hermitian systems: Random matrices

-In each of the five symmetry classes (i.e., classes A + $\eta$, AI, AI + $\eta_+$, AI + $\eta_+$, AI + $\eta_-$, AI + $\eta_+$, and AII + $\eta_-$), the level-spacing distribution $p(s)$ and the level-spacing-ratio distribution $p_r(r)$ of real eigenvalues both converge to the characteristic universal functions in the limit of the large matrix size (Figs.~\ref{ps_all} and \ref{pr_all}). $p(s)$ for classes A + $\eta$, AI + $\eta_+$, and AII + $\eta_+$ in different ensembles were previously calculated in Ref.~\cite{marinello19}, although the sizes of the matrices are small and $p(s)$ in Ref.~\cite{marinello19} does not seem to reach the universal function forms shown in Fig.~\ref{ps_all}. $p(s)$ and $p_r(r)$ in the limit of the large matrix size can distinguish the different symmetry classes among the five symmetry classes.
-We confirm the universality of $p(s)$ and $p_r(r)$ in each symmetry class by comprehensive comparisons with $p(s)$ and $p_r(r)$ in the Bernoulli ensemble (see Appendix~\ref{sec_be} for details) and non-Hermitian Hamiltonians in the ergodic (metal) phases (see Secs.~\ref{sec_free} and \ref{sec_mbl}).
-These comparisons illustrate that both of the level-spacing and level-spacing-ratio distributions of real eigenvalues are universal and unique in each symmetry class.
-The function form of $p(s)$ or $p_r(r)$ can be used for distinguishing universality classes among the five symmetry classes.
+In each symmetry class, the error bars of $p(s)$ and $p_r(r)$ of non-Hermitian random matrices in the generalized Gaussian ensemble with a larger matrix size ($N>1000$) overlap with each other.
+Both $p(s)$ and $p_r(r)$ converge to the characteristic universal functions in the limit of the large matrix size (Figs.~\ref{ps_all} and \ref{pr_all}). $p(s)$ for classes A + $\eta$, AI + $\eta_+$, and AII + $\eta_+$ in different ensembles were previously calculated in Ref.~\cite{marinello19}, although the sizes of the matrices are small and $p(s)$ in Ref.~\cite{marinello19} does not seem to reach the universal function forms shown in Fig.~\ref{ps_all}. $p(s)$ and $p_r(r)$ in the limit of the large matrix size can distinguish the different symmetry classes among the five symmetry classes.
+We confirm the universality of $p(s)$ and $p_r(r)$ in each symmetry class by comparisons with $p(s)$ and $p_r(r)$ in the Bernoulli ensemble (see Appendix~\ref{sec_be} for details).
+This comparison illustrates that both of the level-spacing and level-spacing-ratio distributions of real eigenvalues are universal and unique in each symmetry class.
+In Secs.~\ref{sec_mbl} and \ref{sec_free}, we compare $p(s)$ and $p_r(r)$ obtained in the random matrix theory with those obtained from physical models.

+Note that the level-spacing distributions $p(s)$ in the different symmetry classes share the same asymptotic behaviors.
+For $s \gg 1$, we have

+in all the five symmetry classes.
+On the other hand, for $s \ll 1$, we have (see the insets of Fig.~\ref{ps_all})